About Converting Screenplays

 - Inkshares has built a supportive, active community.
 I got involved.
-I recommended novels from my peers on social media.
-I participated in forum discussions.
+First off, I recommended novels from my peers on social media.
+I also participated in forum discussions.
 This has provided countless leads and positive reciprocation.

 - Friends and family can be the most valuable resource; not only for pre-ordering your book, but also for spreading the word and championing your novel.